Capstone-Projects-2021-Fall/project-teams-no-tech-support/README.md

 **Usage Guide**

-Please note that web application does not return any live search results at the time of this release.

 Users can begin by visiting the No Tech
 Support homepage at [notech.aidanbuehler.net](http://notech.aidanbuehler.net) from any web browser.
 The application is intended to be usable on a wide variety of devices but is best viewed on a laptop or desktop computer at this time.
-From there, the "Search" links in the navigation bar or center of the home page will bring the user to the search page.

-The search page is the page where the majority of data is collected from the user regarding their problem.
-Text boxes are intended to be filled out top to bottom starting with the box containing the text "Select the device."
-The device, brand, and model prompts have autocomplete enabled and pull results from our API as the user types.
-Suggestions are filtered based on the contents of the previous textbox.

-After device information is recorded, the user is asked to fill in what they think the problem is, when it occurs, and what they believe caused it.
-At this time data is recorded in these boxes but they are placeholders.
+From the homepage, the user has access to a search bar in which they can input their initial query and begin their search.

+If the user has not entered a device, brand, and model in their query, they will be brought to an intermediate search page and prompted for the missing information with suggestions in each prompt.
+Any present information will be pre-filled.
+These fields are optional and a user that does not posess further device information will not be prevented from continuing their search.

 Clicking search will bring the user to the "Question Optimization" page.
-On this page the user is able to see the initial search query that they have formed as well as a list of similar questions that might better reflect their situation.
+On this page the user is able to see the a refined version of their original search query as well as a list of similar questions that might better reflect their situation.
 They are asked to either choose a suggestion or search using their current query.
 The user can go back to a previous revision of their query at any time by selecting the box surrounding their preferred query.

-The cancel button would revert to the original query and search would bring the user to the results page, but neither button is enabled at the time of this release.
+Clicking search will bring the user to the results page.
+On this page the user can browse a sorted list of results based on their final query.
+A "Video" button is provided to switch to video results, but only web page results are available at the time of this release.

 **Testing Guide**

 Please utilize the [Jira issue collector form](https://notechsupport.atlassian.net/rest/collectors/1.0/template/form/c2b63cc0) to report bugs and provide usage feedback to the development team.
 Thank you!

-Although No Tech Support will work on any browser, testing should focus on desktop computers or other devices with large screens at this time due to rendering issues.
-Testing of the autocomplete functionality on the main search page is a top priority for this milestone.
-We have included relevant functional requirements from our testing document below.
+PLEASE NOTE: Clicking on the "My Device Info" link on the No Tech Support Homepage will lead to a dead-end in some browsers.
+This page is not currently functional on any version of the web application and should not be tested in this release.

+Testing of the device/brand/model detection from the initial query as well as the related searches are the main priorities for this release.
+The site can be tested on any device from a web browser.
+The web application is also downloadable as a progressive web app, but this functionality is still being developed and does not support all features.
+However, all reported bugs are appreciated!

+In order to effectively test this release, we have included the following relevant requirements from the No Tech Support testing procedures document:

 1. No Tech Support will have a simple and easy to use interface
    1. Task: No Tech Support should be easy to use and should not need any tutorial